kootoopas/wp-deploy/readme.md

-*Warking: This is a fork that is tailored for a particular way of doing things f.e; wp install and db commands are run with the --allow-root flag, in order to be executed from the root user.*
+*Warning: This is a fork that is tailored for a particular way of doing things f.e; wp install and db commands are run with the --allow-root flag, in order to be executed from the root user.*

 # wp-deploy